Consulting djbware Publications

 5.12 DomainKeys Identified Mails

-The task of DomainKeys Identified Mails (DKIM) is to provide autenticity and integrity for emails while adding a digital signature within the email header.
+The task of DomainKeys Identified Mails (DKIM) is to provide authenticity and integrity for emails while adding a digital signature within the email header.
 This requires a cryptographic public/private key pair, a technical procedure, and a protocol which is defined in mainly RFC 6376 and RFC 8463.
 DKIM is only suited for SMTP and can not be used for QMTP, since this a byte and not a record-line transmission protocol.

 The DKIM protocol includes three major steps: